-LAHC Required to CONSIDER Good Design for Social Housing:
+AHC Required to CONSIDER Good Design for Social Housing:

-Design Certification must be provided by the Architect that the project has considered the Good Design for Social Housing document.
-Principles Design Response / Comment WELLBEING The design of our homes and their context supports the physical, cultural, social and d economic wellbeing of tenants Healthy Environments Our housing supports the physical and mental health and safety of our tenants Good for Tenants Our housing considers the needs of our tenants, has low running costs and is flexible to adopt to future requirements Quality Homes Create a sense of pride and dignity by providing housing that tenants are proud to call their home.
-The proposed development has been design with the physical, mental Health and safety of future tenants in mind All units are design to be amended to meet future needs.
-This design has employed a number of Basix/Nathers elements to reduc running costs of units.
+Good Design for Social Hous ing Design Certification must be provided by the Architect that considered the Good Design for Social Housing document. the project has Principles Design Response / Comment WELLBEING The design of our homes and their context supports the physical, cultural, social and Healthy Environments Our housing supports the physical and mental health and safety of our tenants Good for Tenants Our housing considers the needs of our tenants, has low running costs and is flexible to adopt to future requirements Quality Homes Create a sense of pride and dignity by providing housing that tenants are proud to call their home. d economic wellbeing of tenants The proposed development has been design with the physical, mental Health and safety of future tenants in mind All units are design to be amended to meet future needs.
+This design has employed a number of Basix/Nathers elements to reduce running costs of units.
 By providing new and fresh construction and finishes, along with open planned design of units with quality and variety of modern finishes, along with an amount of flexibility in the layout to enable the tenant to make the space their own.
 Neutral colours to internal spaces to enable tenant to affect the character of the unit with their own furniture.
 All of the above is done to instil a sense of pride of place for the tenant.
 BELONGING The quality of our housing and urban design fosters a sense of belonging and support Mixed Tenure Our housing is indistinguishable from private housing and is well integrated within diverse communities Good Shared and Public Spaces Our housing provides welcoming and safe public spaces and common areas, that support positive social interactions.
-Contribute to Local Character Our housing contributes to distinctive neighbourhoods by interpreting the past, present and future identity of places and their communities.
-The design of this development was done to reduce bulk and scale, break up elevations to into a pattern of townhouse style dwellings by means of varying façade treatments and roof forms.
+Contribute to Local Character Our housing contributes to distinctive neighbourhoods by interpreting the past, present and future identity of places and their communities. orts social cohesion and community wellbeing The design of this development was done to reduce bulk and scale, by means of varying façade treatments, balcony projections and simple roof forms.
 Through the use of lighting, visual surveillance and fencing, we are able to provide a good sense of security.
 By providing good landscaping in common areas, we are able to provide a good welcoming space for tenants to interact.
-The design of this development draws on the existing usage, current usage and future us and needs of the area, like provisions of more housing for seniors developments.
+The design of this development draws on the existing usage, current usage and future use and needs of the area, like provisions of more aged care developments.